 - She also uses it to punish Duncan.
 He ends up having a curse directly put on him by Tess forcing him to become an avatar of Set to drive him into insanity for fatally wounding her.

 - Damage-Sponge Boss: In the PC version, the final boss, Tess as the goddess Isis, is this, capable of soaking way more damage than any other enemy in the game and essentially being a typical FPS final boss fight.

 - Dem Bones: Skeletons are a common enemy you'll find in underground areas.
 They fling fireballs and are generally annoying.

 - Double-Meaning Title: At first, the game being named "Killing Time" seems like just a general "trying to be badass" name that a lot of "Doom Clones" came up with at the time, such as "Gloom", "Chasm", or "Powerslave".
 However, the plot involves an island being trapped in time because of a curse that has broken the flow of time on the island, literally "killing time".

 - Easy Logistics: For all the Resources Management Gameplay you'll be doing, there sure is an awful lot of ammunition lying around.
 The story justifies this somewhat, however, as Duncan is shown to have been using the mansion and the island as a storage space for all the weapons caches his arms-smuggling associates were shipping to him.

 - Implacable Man: At the very end of the game, you end up releasing Duncan, now transformed into the Avatar of Set.
-A few shotgun blasts will put him down, but nothing you can do will keep him down for very long.
+A handful of shotgun blasts will put him down, but nothing you can do will keep him down for very long.
 The climax of the game involves him chasing you throughout the mansion as you try to find an alternative method of getting rid of him.

 - Kill It with Fire: A fairly good tactic if you can find the flamethrower and keep it fueled.